Winter’s on its way, and that means frosty flakes will soon be falling here in the northeast.

 - Lift as little as possible.

-- Keep a small emergency shovel in your car, great for ensuring you don’t lift more than a reasonable amount with each pass.
+- Keep a small emergency shovel in your car.

 - Reduce back strain by bending your knees each time you lift the shovel off the ground.